LawrenceAllen/vue-inventory-system/README.md

-# Vue Inventory System
+# Vue Inventory System (Intended for mobile view)

-A Basic Inventory System built with Vue 3, TailwindCSS, and Firestore.
+A Basic Inventory System built with Vue 3, TailwindCSS, and Firestore that has an added sales report feature.